FreemapSlovakia/freemap-mapnik/README.md

 1. Get OpenStreetMap data (eg. from [Geofabrik](http://download.geofabrik.de/))
 1. Create a postgis database (see below for details)
 1. Import OpenStreetMap data (see below for details)
-1. Get digital elevation data and import it to DB (see below for details)
+1. Get digital elevation data and import it to database (see below for details)
 1. Change directory to project directory
 1. Run `npm i`
 1. Create `config/development.json5` where you can override settings from `config/default.json5` for your local environment